Ahuge/Nuke-RemoveChannels/README.md

 * Windows 7 and greater with Nuke 9.0
 * Windows 7 and greater with Nuke 10.0
 * Windows 7 and greater with Nuke 10.5
+* Windows 11 and greater with Nuke 12.2
 <br>
 <br>